Amazon Prime Day 2021: Dates, deals and how you can save extra money

 Amazon Prime Day 2021 takes place in June this year -- not July like in years past, not October like in 2020.
-The exact dates have yet to be announced, but we expect that to happen pretty soon.
-In the meantime, here's the key thing to know: All Amazon devices -- Echo speakers and smart displays, Fire TVs and streaming sticks, Ring home-security gear, etc. -- will see some of the biggest discounts of the year.
+The exact dates have yet to be announced, but I expect that to happen pretty soon.
+In the meantime, here's the key thing to know: All Amazon devices -- Echo speakers and smart displays, Fire TVs and streaming sticks, Ring home-security gear and so on -- will see some of the biggest discounts of the year.

 Read more: There are already deals on Amazon's new Echo Show 5 and Echo Show 8

 Great, business as usual, right?
 Yes, but you're probably wondering what else will be on sale.
-Our Prime Day crystal ball (which relies heavily on years past) indicates major deals on Bose WH-1000XM4 headphones, Apple iPads and AirPods, various Fitbit fitness bands, Instant Pot cookers, Roku streamers and more.
-Any name-brand electronics you're thinking of buying right now, you might want to sit tight.
+My Prime Day crystal ball (which relies heavily on years past) indicates major deals on Bose WH-1000XM4 headphones, Apple iPads and AirPods, various Fitbit fitness bands, Instant Pot cookers, Roku streamers and more.
+If you're thinking of buying and name-brand electronics right now, you might want to sit tight.

 At the same time, a little advance planning can help you save even more.
 See below for some key Prime Day money-saving tips.
 And check Amazon's Prime Day page for updates right from the horse's mouth.